TheRealKaup/KTech/documentation/style.md

 ```

 If a constructor accepts an `Engine` reference or pointer, that parameter should be the first one.

+## Expected behavior of adder, remover, enterer and leaver functions

+World structures (`Map`, `Camera`, `Layer`, `Object`, `UI` and `Widget`) add and remove from themselves child structures, and enter and leave parent structures.
+The functions that do these actions are called "adders", "removers", "enterers" and "leavers" respectively.
+This section specifies the expected behavior of these functions, as warranted by issue #84.

+Since enterers and leavers (of child structure) simply call adders and removers (of parent structures) to do the actual adding and removing action.
+The end user can safely use both methods of adding and removing structures, and they may choose one solely on the basis of preference.

+The "given structure" is provided as an ID.

+### Adder

+- If the given structure does not exist in `Engine::Memory`:
+    - Return false.
+- If the given structure is already within this structure:
+    - Return false.
+- Call the leaver function of the given structure.
+- Set the parent ID of the given structure to this structure's ID.
+- Add the given structure to this structure's corresponding vector.
+- Return true.

+### Remover

+- Is the given structure within this structure?
+    - True:
+        - Does the given structure exist in `Engine::Memory`?
+            - True: set the parent ID of the given structure to `KTech::nullID`.
+            - False: continue.
+        - Erase the given structure from this structure's corresponding vector.
+        - Return true.
+    - False: return false.

+### Enterer

+- Is the given structure not already the current parent, and, does the given structure exist in `Engine::Memory`?
+    - True:
+        - Call this structure's leaver function.
+        -

+### Leaver

+- Does the current parent exit in `Engine::Memory`?
+    - True:
+        - Call the remove function of the given structure, with the ID of this structure's.
+        - Return true.
+    - False:
+        - Set the parent ID of this structure to `KTech::nullID`.
+        - Return false.

 ## Engine components